MRamadhanKesaPI/Maven-Market...Retail-Analytics-and-Optimization/README.md

 - [**Recommendations**](#recommendations)

 ## Project Background
-Maven Market, established in the mid-1990s, is a fictional retail brand specializing in a diverse range of consumer products.
-Over the years, it has expanded operations across North America, including the United States, Canada, and Mexico.
-By 1997, Maven Market had gathered substantial sales, product, and customer data, yet these datasets were underutilized for strategic decision-making.
+Maven Market, a fictional retail brand, started in the mid-1990s and offers a wide variety of consumer products.
+By 1997, it had expanded across North America (United States, Canada, and Mexico) and collected valuable sales, product, and customer data.
+However, this data wasn’t fully used for strategic decisions.

-This project thoroughly analyzes two years of historical data (1997–1998) to uncover actionable insights that can drive profitability, optimize product offerings, improve customer satisfaction, and enhance operational efficiency.
-The analysis is centered around evaluating executive summary, product performance, customer behavior, and operational efficiency to provide recommendations for business improvement.
+This project analyzes two years of data (1997–1998) to uncover insights that improve profitability, product offerings, customer satisfaction, and efficiency.
+The focus is on topline performance, product evaluation, customer trends, and operational metrics to guide business growth.

 ### Insights and Recommendations Focus:
-The project explores and provides actionable insights across the following critical business dimensions:
+The project highlights four key areas of improvement:

 1. [Executive Summary](#executive-summary),
-evaluation of topline performance, including revenue trends, order volume, and profit margins.
+reviews overall performance, including revenue, order trends, and profit margins.

 2. [Product Performance](#product-performance),
-assessment of profit margins, product sales targets, and the impact of returns.
+examines profit margins, sales targets, and product returns.

 3. [Customer Behavior](#customer-behavior),
-analysis of customer retention and acquisition patterns over two years.
+analyzes customer retention and acquisition trends over two years.

 4. [Operational Efficiency](#operational-efficiency),
-store performance evaluation by country and revenue per square foot.
+evaluates store performance and revenue per square foot across regions.

 ## Project Assets